 Got the issues with Avenatti.

-We've got looks like mathematically now impossible.
+We've got, looks like mathematically now impossible.

-Rick Scott will be the next uh senator from the great state of Florida, and then you've got of course Stacey Abrams saying, I want to revote.
+Rick Scott will be the next senator from the great state of Florida.

-You know, now Kemp is the governor-elect of Georgia, and now that we have Gillam, he won't concede down in Florida.
+And now that we have Gillum, he won't concede down in Florida.

-When is that applied to Democrats?
+When does that apply to Democrats?

-Um, back to our phones.
+All right, back to our phones.

 Gary, hi, how are you?

-Welcome to the Sean Hannity show.
+Welcome to the Sean Hannity Show.

 Happy Friday, sir.